- 6754 E. Wilson St., Fountain, NC 27829

 Catherine Walker, from London, is a professor in ECU’s School of Art and Design.
 She began playing recorder in 1979 and performed at the Rathskeller in Greenville soon after arriving in the U.S. in 1980.
 Now, after a hiatus of 30 years, she is playing recorder again.

-Goldsboro native Donna Davis works for Pitt County in technology support and writes about regional musicians and shows for the Daily Reflector.
+Goldsboro native Donna Davis recently retired from Pitt County where she worked in technology support.
+Shewrites about regional musicians and shows for the Daily Reflector.